 Here are free and cheap events plus spooky things to do to celebrate Halloween all around the Hawaiian Islands.

 Big Island Ghost Tours offers guided tours to some of Hawaii’s most supernatural and historical sites to experience a connection to ancient Hawaiʻi, the supernatural, and the afterlife.
-From places where missionaries brought disease, sites of human sacrifice, to modern sightings at resorts, parks, and museums built atop ancient burial grounds, many of the places visit on these tours offer history by day and are haunted by night.
+From places where missionaries brought disease, sites of human sacrifice, to modern sightings at resorts, parks, and museums built atop ancient burial grounds, many of the places visited on these tours offer history by day and are haunted by night.
 The Big Island in particular is well known for supernatural phenomenon including the Fire Goddess Madame Pele, Night Marchers, and sightings of the faceless ghost, many ancient Hawaiian legends are still very much entrenched in modern culture.
 Your guides include local authors and trained paranormal investigators who are familiar with Hawaii’s supernatural activity.
-Several different tours are offered during the month of October, from $49/person and up.
+Tours are offered every month of the year in Kona and Hilo, from $60pp and up.

 Maui Halloween Events

 Still TBA as of Oct 23,2023.
 Haunted Haiku Hike | Awalau Farm is a walking tour through a forest and wonderful storytelling journey about the history of Upcountry Maui’s ghosts and other haunted tales.
 Expect rain and bring a flashlight.
 Tickets: $40.